 Ebooks may also be the key to transition moderately frequent readers (defined as kids who read one to four days a week) to frequent readers (those who read five to seven days a week), Scholastic says; according to the study, 57 percent of moderately frequent readers who have not read an ebook agree that they would read more if they had greater access to them.

-Even so, the love of and consistent use of print books is evident, Scholastic says, with 58 percent of kids ages 9–17 saying they will always want to read books printed on paper even though there are ebooks available, a slight decline from 66 percent in 2010 This reveals “the digital shift in children’s reading that has begun,” Scholastic says.
+Even so, the love of and consistent use of print books is evident, Scholastic says, with 58 percent of kids ages 9–17 saying they will always want to read books printed on paper even though there are ebooks available, a slight decline from 66 percent in 2010 This reveals “the digital shift in children’s reading that has begun,” Scholastic says in the report.

 The study also looked at the influences that impact kids’ reading frequency, and parents ranked extremely high, Scholastic says.
 According to the study, having a reading role-model parent or a large book collection at home has a greater impact on kids’ reading frequency than does household income.
 Plus, building reading into kids’ daily schedules and regularly bringing home books for children positively impacts kids’ reading frequency.